Delfino Feroce

-The Delfino Feroce is a British sports car manufactured by Delfino.
+The Delfino Feroce is an unproduced British sports car manufactured by Delfino.
 The prototype was built using the Subaru Impreza power unit and mechanical parts with a Delfino monocoque chassis designed by Andy Borrowman and Sean Prendergast.
 The prototype along with the moulds was purchased by Allard Marx who then founded Delfino cars.
 It was powered by a turbocharged flat-4 Subaru engine.
 It is capable of a 0-60 mph time of under four seconds.

 The next phase for the company is an as yet unannounced cleaner energy source to go into full production.

 Composition

 The basis of the Delfino Feroce consists of a GRP monocoque tub with a front Space Frame that contains the engine.
 The front suspension attaches to the spaceframe while the rear suspension attaches directly to the monocoque tub.

 The monocoque tub was based upon the earlier Minari Kit Car designed by Andrew Borrowman and Sean Prendergast in the early 1990s, the delfino was originally a prototype Minari kit car that had been modified to take a Subaru drive train as opposed to the original Alfa Romeo drive train.
 The Subaru drive train was selected due to its flat 4 engine design being a similar size to the Alfa Romeo flat 4 boxer engine meaning it would fit under the bonnet without a large bulge.